 Chickenpox is caused by the varicella zoster virus.
 It can be spread either through close person-to-person contact, or through sneezing and coughing just like a cold or flu.
 Later in the illness, the virus is spread by direct contact with the fluid in the blisters.
-Chickenpox infection triggers an immune response and people rarely get chickenpox twice.
+Chickenpox infection triggers an immune response and people usually don’t get chickenpox twice.

 The infection is highly contagious to people who have never had chickenpox or who have not been vaccinated.
 You can also catch the virus by handling items and surfaces that have been contaminated, then transferring the virus to yourself by touching your face.